raditya1117/HoneyBadger/python-errors/article.md

 ## Syntax Errors in Python

 Syntax errors are the errors caused by invalid code structure, typos, incorrect indentation, etc. For example an `if` block is defined in Python using the `if` keyword, a boolean condition, and the `:` character.
-If we skip `:` while writing an `if` block in Python, the code runs into `SyntaxError` with the message `SyntaxError: expected ':'`, as shown in the following example:
+If we skip `:` while writing an `if` block in Python, the code runs into `SyntaxError` with the error message `SyntaxError: expected ':'`, as shown in the following example:

 ```py
 if x > 10